xiongl15/jsxlei.github.io/_pages/about.md

   - /about.html
 ---

 I earned my Ph.D. in Bioinformatics from the Tsinghua University and my B.A. in Biology from University of Science and Technology of China.
-My research focuses on developing deep learning methods to understand cell-to-cell heterogeneity from genomes and epigenomics.
+My research focuses on developing deep learning methods to understand cell-to-cell variations in gene regulation.

 Research interests